DorcasToto/Neighborhood/README.md

 # Features

 A normal authenticated user can be able to:
-    a) Sign in to the application to start using it.
+  - Sign in to the application to start using it.
-    b) Set up a profile which contains:
+  - Set up a profile which contains:
-        - My name
+          1. My name
-        - My location
+          2. My location
-        - My neighborhood name
+          3. My neighborhood name
-    c) Find a list of different businesses in my neighborhood.
+  - Find a list of different businesses in my neighborhood.
-    d) Find Contact Information for the emergency services e.g health department, in his/her neighborhood.
+  - Find Contact Information for the emergency services e.g health department, in his/her neighborhood.
-    e) Create Posts that will be visible to everyone in my neighborhood.
+  - Create Posts that will be visible to everyone in my neighborhood.
-    f) Change My neighborhood when I decide to move out.
+  - Change My neighborhood when I decide to move out.
-    g) Users can only belong to one neighborhood at a time.
+  - Users can only belong to one neighborhood at a time.
-    h) Only view details of a single neighborhood.
+  - Only view details of a single neighborhood.

 The neighbourhood administrator can be able to:
-    i)  Add information about neighborhoods for example: Add businesses, health care centers etc. ii) Perform all the operations of a normal user.
+  - Add information about neighborhoods for example: Add businesses, health care centers etc.
+  - Perform all the operations of a normal user.

 The system administrator can be able to:
   - Create neighborhoods
   - Delete neighborhoods
   - Edit neighborhood information
   - See all users
   - Change user statuses: Either from neighborhood admin to regular user, or the opposite.
   - Remove users.

 ## Project live site
   This is the live .[ Click for the demo]( https://hood256.herokuapp.com/)